awslabs/serverless-rules/docs/rules/lambda.md

 * __cfn-lint__: ES1001
 * __tflint__: aws_lambda_event_source_mapping_failure_destination

-An AWS Lambda event source mapping is used to read from streams and poll-based event sources.
-You can configure the event source mapping to send invocation records to another services such as Amazon SNS or Amazon SQS when it discards an event batch.
+An AWS Lambda event source mapping reads from streams and poll-based event sources to invoke your functions.
+You can configure the event source mapping to send invocation records to another service such as Amazon SNS or Amazon SQS when it discards an event batch.

 ### Implementations